 Through grants and fund raising, the Windham County Historical Society is restoring the Station as a Museum of the West River Railroad and as an annex to its County Museum in Newfane.
 The widespread appeal of trains and the lure of the railroad will offer an evocative teaching tool for educators and parents.

 The Historical Society possesses an extensive collection of artifacts, photographs, manuscripts and oral histories relating to the West River Railroad.
 The restored Station and its exhibits will provide a visual and accessible presentation, and an interdisciplinary learning experience examining Windham County’s economic and community development from the late 19th century leading up to World War II.
 The Railroad Station property is a short walk from the County Museum.
-Restoration work began on schedule in the spring of 2015 and is expected to be completed by 2017.
+Restoration work began on schedule in the spring of 2015 and the Depot’s restoration has been completed.
+The final phase of the restoration on the Water Tank House will be finished in 2018.

 History and Significance